Answers to questions about requirements, applications, and more.

 What do I need to be admitted?

-That depends on whether you are a freshman coming from high school, a transfer student, an international student, or a graduate student.
+That depends on whether you are a first-year student coming from high school, a transfer student, an international student, or a graduate student.
 See the Requirements and Applications section for the requirements that fit you.
 If your questions aren’t answered there, contact your admission counselor for advice and information.

 What is the application deadline?

 For application deadlines and a full list of important dates, see the Deadlines page.
 All deadlines are “postmarked by” dates (not received-by dates).